Allen-Synthesis/EuroPi/software/contrib/traffic.md

 This script is inspired by [Jasmine & Olive Tree's Traffic](https://jasmineandolivetrees.com/products/traffic).
 Instead of 3 trigger inputs, this version only has 2.

-Traffic has 3 output channels (`cv1`-`cv3`), which output a CV signal when a trigger is received on either of the two inputs.
+Traffic has 3 output channels (`cv1`-`cv3`), which output CVs signals.
 The value of the output signal depends on:
-1. which input the trigger was received on and
+1. which input the trigger was received most recently and
 2. the gains for that trigger on each channel.

 For example, suppose the gains for channel A are set to `[0.25, 0.6]`.
-Whenever a trigger on `din` is received, channel 1 (`cv1`) will output `MAX_VOLTAGE * 0.25 = 2.5V`.
+Whenever a trigger on `din` is received, channel A (`cv1`) will output `MAX_VOLTAGE * 0.25 = 2.5V`.
 Whenever a trigger on `ain` in received, channel A will output `MAX_VOLTAGE * 0.6 = 6V`.

 The same occurs for channels B and C on `cv2` and `cv3`, each with their own pair of gains for the two inputs.

+Changing the gains will immediately update the output value, if the gain for that input is active. i.e. if `din` last detected a trigger, changing the gains for `din` on channel A/B/C will affect the voltage on `cv1/2/3` immediately.

 `cv6` outputs a 10ms, 5V gate every time a trigger is received on _either_ input.